Reference

 peekaboo paste

-paste is an atomic “clipboard + Cmd+V + restore” helper.
-It temporarily replaces the system clipboard with your payload, pastes into the focused target, then restores the previous clipboard contents (or clears it if it was empty).
+paste sends Cmd+V. With no payload, it pastes the current clipboard contents.
+With text, a file, an image, or base64 data, it becomes an atomic “clipboard + Cmd+V + restore” helper: temporarily replace the system clipboard with your payload, paste into the target, then restore the previous clipboard contents (or clear it if it was empty).

 #Key options